Energetics of star-planet magnetic interactions: Novel insights from 3D modelling: Existing analytical approaches to SPMI

 where $R_p$ denotes the planetary radius, $B_p$ the planetary magnetic field, and $B_w$ the stellar magnetic field at the planet’s orbital location.
 Based on this obstacle size, the corresponding power output can be expressed as the Poynting flux integrated over the cross-sectional area of the Alfvén wing:

-with $v_A$ as the Alfvén speed, $M_A$ the Alfvénic Mach number defined as the ratio ($v_{rel}/v_A$) where $v_{rel}$ is the relative velocity between the obstacle and its surrounding plasma, $\alpha$ the interaction efficiency, and $\theta$ is the angle between the local magnetic field and the direction of the ambient plasma flow. $R_{\rm eff}$ is the effective obstacle size which has a maximum value of $\sqrt{3}R_{obs}$.
+Here $v_A$ is the Alfvén speed; $M_A$ the Alfvénic Mach number defined as the ratio ($v_{rel}/v_A$), where $v_{rel}$ is the relative velocity between the obstacle and its surrounding plasma; $\alpha$ the interaction efficiency; $\theta$ is the angle between the local magnetic field and the direction of the ambient plasma flow; and $R_{\rm eff}$ is the effective obstacle size which has a maximum value of $\sqrt{3}R_{obs}$.
 In the original derivation by \cite{Saur_2013}, the expression of equation \ref{eqn:Saur_orig} is derived in the limit where $M_A \rightarrow 0$.
-For an upper bound estimate, we assume $\alpha = 1$ and $\cos \theta = 1$, yielding:
+For an upper bound estimate, we assume $\alpha = 1$ and $\cos \theta = 1$, yielding

-The Lanza model, often referred to in the literature as the "stretch-and-break" model, provides the total SPMI power as:
+The Lanza model, often referred to in the literature as the ``stretch-and-break'' model, provides the total SPMI power as

 where $R_p$, $B_p$, and $v_{rel}$ denote the planetary radius, polar magnetic field, and relative velocity between the planet and stellar wind.
 Here, $v_{rel}$ is taken as the vector difference of the orbital and stellar wind speeds at the planet’s location.
-The quantity $f_{AP}$ represents the fraction of the planetary surface magnetically connected to the stellar field and is given by:
+The quantity $f_{AP}$ represents the fraction of the planetary surface magnetically connected to the stellar field and is given by

-where $\zeta$ is defined as:
+where $\zeta$ is defined as